ChrisPy-Pata/Verum/README.md

 ## Limitations

 - Limited to available news sources and APIs
-- Responses depend on data quality and model capabilities
+- Responses depend on data and model capabilities
-- May not cover all regional news sources comprehensively
+- May not cover all news sources comprehensively

 ---